• Skip to primary navigation

 More Happy Hour Favorites

-As always, I love seeing your festive drink creations and hearing from you!
-If you try this recipe, please share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious new recipes for Christmas time sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for a Christmas Cocktail, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Sparkling Vodka Cranberry Cocktail ina glass